Tokyo Walking Tour: Explore the History of Tsukishima

 Dai, the Tour Guide

-I have been living in Tsukishima for 15 years.
-Tsukishima may not be well-known among travelers, but it is a fascinating neighborhood.
-It is a unique area where the charm of old-town Tokyo coexists with modern high-rise buildings.
+I have been living here for 15 years.
+This neighborhood may not be well-known among travelers, but it is fascinating.
+It uniquely blends the charm of old-town Tokyo with modern high-rises.

 Since this area was originally part of the sea, it is said to have even more delicious seafood than Tsukiji.
 Unlike Tsukiji, which is a popular tourist spot with higher prices, Tsukishima offers great food at more affordable prices.
 From sashimi, yakitori, and yakiniku to melon bread, wagashi, and of course, monjayaki—this area has it all.
 I hope to introduce you to the rich history of Tsukishima and its hidden culinary gems.